 It is true that the strong DNA or gene pool of this breed, the less quickly it will get aged.
 Due to slow aging, the lifespan is automatically increased because of the prolonged survival of the body cells.

 It is important to note that the gene pool is related to purebred dogs, which are from specific breeds.
-As a Dalmatian breed, we can determine its lifespan by asking your nearest veterinary or the veterinary you prefer.
+As a Dalmatian breed, we can determine its lifespan by asking your nearest veterinarian or the veterinarian you prefer.

-Size is also one the factor which can help you determine the lifespan of your Dalmatian.
+Size is also one of the factors that can help you determine the lifespan of your Dalmatian.
 We know that small dogs live longer than larger dogs because large dogs usually grow faster and age quicker than small dogs.

 Large dogs tend to develop age-related diseases because of their faster growth rate.
-Since Dalmatians are considered as medium-sized dogs, you should get a rough estimation of their lifespan by doing some research about an average lifespan of medium size dogs.
+Since Dalmatians are considered medium-sized dogs, you should get a rough estimation of their lifespan by doing some research about the average lifespan of medium size dogs.

 Diet and Nutrition

-What you feed your dog will reflect in the overall health of your Dalmatian, which makes it another crucial factor which can determine the lifespan of your pup.
+What you feed your dog will reflect in the overall health of your Dalmatian, which makes it another crucial factor that can determine the lifespan of your pup.

 High-quality food with a balanced proportion is recommended to feed your dog.
-It is often seen that people used to follow a mix dietary plan with the consultation of their vet.
+It is often seen that people used to follow a mixed dietary plan with the consultation of their vet.

 My recommended mix dietary plan includes a small proportion of high-quality kibble and a small portion of meat and veggies, which can suit your Dalmatian.
 But always consult with the vet about the exact proportions and amount of the diet.

 If you remove the element of exercise from your energetic and naturally active Dalmatian, then it will not even live a minute or two.
 This breed needs plenty of activities and running regularly.